Infant Sleeping Guidelines

 Well, it can feel like a lot to handle at once.

 Your doctor should have provided specific care information to help you through your healing process.
-But even with this care info in hand, there isn’t a foolproof handbook on how to make it all work.
+But even with this care info in hand, there isn’t a foolproof handbook on how to make it all add up to quality nights of rest.

-So if getting enough rest while taking care of your baby and taking care of yourself is feeling like a lot to take on, let us make things a little easier by delivering our top wish-our-doctors-had-told-us-this tips for getting sleep during c-section recovery.
+So if getting enough rest while taking care of your baby and taking care of yourself is feeling like a lot to take on, let us make things a little easier by delivering the top wish-your-doctors-had-told-you-this tips for getting sleep during C-section recovery.

 We’re about to break down: